-Because of concerns of the COVID-19, and out of an abundance of caution, this event has been postponed and is tentatively rescheduled for Saturday, June 27th.
-Ticket holders will be admitted with the originally issued tickets.
+Because of concerns of the COVID-19, and out of an abundance of caution, this event has been further postponed until we receive guidance from the state.
+The event will happen in 2020, and all ticket holders will be admitted with the originally issued tickets.
+Once we have the finalized date, we will announce it here!

 A Taste of Worcester History is created to pay homage to Worcester’s past restaurants and chefs through an interactive festival-style tasting with today’s chefs interpreting dishes of Worcester’s cultures hosted at the Worcester Historical Museum.
 Six chefs, known for their extraordinary culinary skills, will be highlighting a dish based on Worcester’s cultural heritage.
 Chef Tim Russo of Lock 50/Russo will focus on Syrian; Mark Hawley of Worcester Restaurant Group on Italian; Robert Fecteau, executive chef, baker and co-owner of BirchTree Bread Company will present Polish; Director of Operations Chef Bill Nemeroff of BT’s Smokehouse on Jewish; Executive Chef Chris Smigel of MGM Springfield preparing American; and Chef Jared Forman of deadhorse hill will prepare a dish inspired by the French immigrants.
 Each food tasted will be paired with a tasting of wine.